 Galvanic Arrow + Combustion + Barrage Support + Multiple Totems + Faster Attacks + Ballista Totem

 Before 3.10 we used Rain of Arrows and Barrage, with the former for clear and latter for bossing but we don't need to do that anymore.
 Galvanic Arrow is a nice in-between offering both AoE and a large amount of single target damage.
 Barrage Support and Galvanic Arrow basically doubles the amount of attacks we do by splitting up the arrow and cone portion of Galvanic Arrow.
 If we shoot 6 arrows, we actually hit 12 times.
-At 17726 totem life (with Level 21 Ballista Totem), 8 totems, and 6 projectiles.
-We will do 426k damage every 0.28s leading to about 1.6m DPS before any sort of resistance or increased damage taken calculation.
-With 20% quality Awakened Greater Multiple Projectiles instead of Faster Attacks, it goes up to about 2m DPS but I will explain a bit later why I'm not entirely sure if this is true.
+At 19781 totem life (with Level 21 Ballista Totem), 8 totems, and 8 projectiles with Berserk on we can do about 2.5m DPS before any sort of resistance or increased damage taken calculation.
+With 20% quality Awakened Greater Multiple Projectiles instead of Faster Attacks, it goes up to a bit above ~3m DPS but I will explain a bit later why I'm not entirely sure if this is true.
 As stated before, it is very important to get the Level 21 version of Ballista Totem when you can because it has way higher totem life to scale.

 Gives us a ton of armor, thus buffing our phys reduction and giving us chunky molten shell barriers.
 Buffed even further with a Watcher's Eye.

 Berserk / Vaal Haste / Frenzy